samocooper/nuclitrack/docs/index.rst

     :width: 50pt

-No installation is required for the Application, just download and run it, though there may be some issues:
+No installation is required for the Application, though we have encountered some issues with different operating systems and computers:

 Windows: It takes along time to load, please be patient, and if you have any suggestions as to how to make it launch faster I would love to here them!